Published on: 9 January 2018 | Last updated: 16 January 2020

 The most promising option for renting a bike in München looks to be bikebringer.de who offer respectable-looking trekking bikes plus accessories including child seats and pannier bags.
 As you’d expect from the name, they offer a delivery and collections service, but they are also based close to the route in Sendling to the south of the city centre.

-Bike parking in Mestre
+Bike parking and luggage storage in Mestre and Venezia

 Transport services for groups